JGalego/AI.zip/README.md

 Found an interesting paper, blog post, or implementation?
 Have ideas for improving the gzip classifier?
 Contributions are welcome!

-- 📄 **Papers**: add to the appropriate section with proper citation format
+- 📄 **Papers:** add to the appropriate section with proper citation format
-- 🔧 **Code improvements**: optimize the code and/or add new features
+- 🔧 **Code improvements:** optimize the code and/or add new features
-- 🐛 **Bug reports**: help improve the implementation
+- 🐛 **Bug reports:** help improve the implementation
-- 💭 **Ideas**: share thoughts on the connection between compression and intelligence
+- 💭 **Ideas:** share thoughts on the connection between compression and intelligence

 ## License 📜